-The Program in History and Philosophy of Science and Technology at Stanford teaches students to examine the sciences, medicine and technology from myriad perspectives, conceptual, historical and social.
-Our community of scholars includes core faculty and students in History and Philosophy and affiliated members in Classics, Anthropology, English, Political Science, Communication and other disciplines.
+The Program in History and Philosophy of Science (HPS) at Stanford teaches students to examine the sciences, medicine and technology from myriad perspectives, conceptual, historical and social.
+Our community of scholars includes core faculty and students in History, Philosophy, and Classics, and affiliated members in Anthropology, English, Political Science, Communication and other disciplines.
 Together, we draw upon the multiple methods of our disciplines to study the development, functioning, applications and social and cultural engagements of the sciences.

 In 2007 the Patrick Suppes Center for the History and Philosophy of Science was reorganized into two divisions, the Logic, Methodology, and Philosophy of Science, and History of Science and Technology.
 These two divisions, both separately and in cooperation, help to organize and support workshops and conferences, postdoctoral fellows and visiting professors, and senior faculty fellows in order to enrich the study of History and Philosophy of Science at Stanford.
 The HPS program is grateful for the support of the Suppes Center.